apache/flink/docs/ops/cli.md

 On a cancel call, the operators in a job immediately receive a `cancel()` method call to cancel them as soon as possible.
-If operators are not not stopping after the cancel call, Flink will start interrupting the thread periodically until it stops.
+If operators are not stopping after the cancel call, Flink will start interrupting the thread periodically until it stops.

 A "stop" call is a more graceful way of stopping a running streaming job.
 Stop is only available for jobs